Mindful Families of Durham

 Parents taught classes for the children of these families on a rotating basis.
 Later that year, the community decided to hire two teachers and develop curriculum that instructs children in mindfulness practices and ethics, while parents attend the adult program.

-Over time, the community grew to about twelve families and in late 2011 formed a volunteer board of directors drawn from the parent members, with Sumi Loundon Kim serving as the volunteer minister and executive director.
+Over time, the community grew to about twelve families and in late 2011 formed a volunteer board of directors drawn from the parent members, with Sumi Loundon Kim serving as the volunteer minister and executive director until May of 2018.
+The group is currently lead by a distinguished rotating teaching council.

 to support parents and their children in the practice of mindfulness meditation and the understanding of Buddhist teachings within the vipassana (insight) lineage;